BZoennchen/supercollider-book/_build/html/_sources/chapters/supercollider/synths/2-sc-synths.md

 We can also **store** the [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) permanently on our hard drive by calling ``store()`` instead of ``add()``.
 This call will create the file ``sineWave.scsyndef`` in the ``synthdefs`` directory which can be found in your [SuperCollider](https://supercollider.github.io/) application directory.
-If you restart [SuperCollider](https://supercollider.github.io/) all [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html) in the ``snythdefs`` directory are added to the server automatically.
+If you restart [SuperCollider](https://supercollider.github.io/) all [SynthDefs](https://doc.sccode.org/Classes/SynthDef.html) in the ``synthdefs`` directory are added to the server automatically.

-## Sever vs Client
+## Server vs Client

 To understand [UGens](https://doc.sccode.org/Classes/UGen.html) we must understand the concept of client-side and server-side code evaluation.
 Only the client-side code of a [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) is executed when we add the [SynthDef](https://doc.sccode.org/Classes/SynthDef.html) to the server.
 Playing the synth by creating a [Synth](https://doc.sccode.org/Classes/Synth.html) executes only the server-side code!

-Some of the ``sclang`` code can only be excuted on the server (e.g. playing sound) while other parts can only be executed on the client (e.g. the definition of the signal-flow graph).
+Some of the ``sclang`` code can only be executed on the server (e.g. playing sound) while other parts can only be executed on the client (e.g. the definition of the signal-flow graph).
 The relationship between server- and client-side code becomes more evident if we compare server- and client-side randomness.

 ```isc